Old Pueblo Trolley: Impact of modern-streetcar project

 In May 2006, the Regional Transportation Plan was adopted by a vote of almost 60% in favor.
 This election also passed a 20-year, 1/2-cent sales tax to finance the transportation improvements.
 Among the items in the plan was $75 million for the Sun Link modern streetcar system which follows the alignment of the Old Pueblo Line with extensions west through downtown to the Mercado District and north-east through the University of Arizona campus to the Arizona Health Sciences Center.
 The approved funds were a match to an equal amount of Federal Transit Administration funding.
 The new system is double-tracked, replacing the original OPT single track.
 A maintenance facility has been constructed just west of the present OPT car barn and yard on 9th Street west of 4th Avenue.

 Old Pueblo Trolley suspended operations in October 2011.
 Construction of the new system began in April 2012, and the line – named Sun Link – opened in July 2014.
-OPT hopes to be able to resume historic trolley operation on weekends and for special events.
+OPT had hoped to be able to resume historic trolley operation on weekends and for special events, but by 2019 the organization had given up any hope of resuming operation on part of its former line.
+Instead, the group plans to construct a loop of track at a new site at South 4th and East 36th Street.